shsagir/play-area-sync/docs/app-uni.md

 ## Application types

 Unless your project is very resource intensive, there is virtually no application type which won't fit.
-To name a few:

-* CMS driven websites
-* Static websites
-* Small e-shops
-* Blogs
-* Weekend projects
+Depending on the chosen plan, coding skills, data volume and traffic you can use Universal Stack Apps for anything you like, like: semi-static websites, small e-shops, all kind of blogs, weekend projects, development, staging, MVPs to CMS driven websites and small web applications.

 ## Persistent storage